moolen/skouter/README.md

 This is quite likely, however only the first TCP SYN is affected, subsequent packets are not dropped.
 The kernel retries the initial SYN after 1s.

-I'd like to get rid of parsing DNS responses in userspace and instead implement a stripped-down eBPF DNS parser that works just for this use-case.
-Tho getting that to work requires a lot of massaging the code for the eBPF verifier.
+~~I'd like to get rid of parsing DNS responses in userspace and instead implement a stripped-down eBPF DNS parser that works just for this use-case.
+Tho getting that to work requires a lot of massaging the code for the eBPF verifier.~~ This is completely nuts.

 There are [some papers](https://www.nlnetlabs.nl/downloads/publications/DNS-augmentation-with-eBPF.pdf) and [talks](https://www.nanog.org/news-stories/nanog-tv/nanog-81-webcast/xdperiments-tinkering-with-dns-and-xdp/) that touch that topic including source code that may help anyone that picks this up.

 Others:
 * CIDR range per node is /24
-* DNS parser
-  * max 1 answer
-  * hostname max len: 64
-  * multiple DNS qname pointers are not supported (chaining 0xC0)

 ## Further improvements

-* implement DNS parsing in eBPF (beware, there be dragons!)
+* ~~implement DNS parsing in eBPF (beware, there be dragons!)~~ This is completely nuts
 * validate kube-dns source/dest IP for DNS lookups
 * track source port of DNS query and match it with response (make spoofing harder)
 * support DNS over TCP